-Greetings are important in many cultures and languages and Japan is also no different.
-There are plenty of Japanese greetings, each with its own unique set of usage rules.
-It’s essential to master how to greet in Japanese if you plan on living and studying in Japan.
+Greetings are important in many cultures and languages, and Japan is no different.
+There are many Japanese greetings, each with its own unique rules of usage.
+It’s important to master Japanese greetings if you plan to live and study in Japan.

-Whether you live in or are just staying in Japan for the short-term, Japanese greetings will be a part of your daily experience.
-You will hear and eventually use these Japanese greetings, called Aisatsu (あいさつ), routinely.
-Because of the importance of greetings in Japanese culture, it should be one of the first things you learn when learning Japanese.
+Whether you are living in Japan or just visiting for a short time, Japanese greetings will be part of your daily experience.
+You will hear and eventually use these Japanese greetings, called aisatsu (あいさつ), routinely.
+Because of the importance of greetings in Japanese culture, this should be one of the first things you learn when learning Japanese.

-The following terms are the basic Japanese greetings you’ll want to learn to feel just a little bit more immersed in the culture.
-Let’s check it out!
+And, the following are the basic Japanese greetings you’ll want to learn to feel a little more immersed in the culture.
+Let’s have a look below!

 Contents